Emergent social conventions and collective bias in LLM populations: Introduction

+Our work also underscores the ethical challenges of bias propagation in LLMs.
+Despite their rapid adoption, these models pose serious risks, as the vast, unfiltered Internet data used to train them can reinforce and amplify harmful biases, disproportionately harming marginalized communities~\cite{gallegos_bias_2024}.
+Accordingly, a central focus of the alignment research community has been to improve LLM performance in individual bias tests~\cite{wang_aligning_2023, ouyang_training_2022}.
+However, our findings reveal that alignment must also be tested at the group level, where collective biases can emerge and persist.

-Taking a broader perspective, understanding how AI systems spontaneously develop conventions and more sophisticated norms without explicit programming is critical for predicting and managing AI behaviour in real-world applications.
-It is also essential for ensuring AI systems behave in ways that align with human values and societal goals.
-In particular, despite their rapid adoption, ethical concerns have arisen regarding the biases exhibited by LLMs.
-The vast, unfiltered Internet data used to train LLMs can cause them to propagate and amplify harmful biases, disproportionately affecting marginalized communities \cite{gallegos_bias_2024}.
-Accordingly, a significant goal of the alignment research community has been to improve the performance of LLMs in individual bias tests \cite{wang_aligning_2023, ouyang_training_2022}.
-Our work shows that alignment also needs to be tested at the group level.
-So far, mixed results have been achieved when measuring and imbuing \textit{human} social norms in LLMs~\cite{yuan_measuring_2024, hammerl_multilingual_2022}, and as of yet AI agents struggle to represent multiple cultures~\cite{ramezani_knowledge_2023} and continuously evolving social norms~\cite{li_agent_2024, shen_shaping_2023, baronchelli2024shaping}.
-We argue that the challenge extends beyond merely detecting 'undesirable behavior', to understanding the evolution of social norms held by agents and how these may influence humans through interactions in human-machine societies~\cite{baronchelli2024shaping}.
-In this light, our work represents a first step towards a better understanding of norm dynamics in populations of LLMs, and we anticipate that it will be of interest to researchers and practitioners interested in making AI a tool for societal good.
+Finally, understanding how AI systems spontaneously develop conventions and more sophisticated norms without explicit programming is a critical first step for predicting and managing ethical AI behavior in real-world applications while ensuring agent alignment with human values and societal goals.
+It is also crucial for safeguarding AI agents from potential attacks.
+In particular, tipping points in norm dynamics present both opportunities, such as addressing global challenges~\cite{nyborg2016social,farmer2019sensitive}, and risks, particularly if exploited for social control~\cite{king2017chinese}.
+Our findings highlight potential vulnerabilities in multiagent systems, which could be exploited through injection attacks to influence the emergence of specific norms~\cite{lee2024prompt}.
+Recognizing these risks, studying collective LLM behavior is crucial for assessing potential harms from the integration of AI agents into applications and for developing effective mitigation strategies.
+Moreover, efforts to measure and instill human social norms in LLMs have so far yielded mixed results~\cite{yuan_measuring_2024, hammerl_multilingual_2022}, and as of yet AI agents struggle to represent multiple cultures~\cite{ramezani_knowledge_2023} and continuously evolving social norms~\cite{li_agent_2024, shen_shaping_2023, baronchelli2024shaping}.
+We argue that the challenge extends beyond merely detecting `undesirable behavior', to understanding the evolution of social norms held by agents~\cite{baronchelli2024shaping}.
+In this light, our work represents a first step towards a better understanding of norm and bias dynamics in populations of LLMs, and we anticipate that it will be of interest to researchers and practitioners working to make AI a tool for societal good.